Learning Planning and Evaluation Internship

 • Experience conducting original research/generating data.

-• Knowledge or experience with fields outside of education such as psychology, sociology, business, design, technology, etc.
+• Knowledge or experience with fields outside of education such as animal/environmental science, psychology, sociology, business, design, technology, etc.

 *A research writing sample (i.e. literature review or abstract) not to exceed 10 pages must be submitted.